ThoughtChewer/bible_studies/content/Bible Study 3 - Adam and Eve.md

 		- The word in Hebrew is [ʿēzer (עֵזֶר)](https://www.blueletterbible.org/lexicon/h5828/nasb20/wlc/0-1/).
 		- The man doesn't need an assistant or someone to make his work easier.
 He physically is incapable of accomplishing his purpose without the helper.
 		- So there is an element of salvation tied to this word.
-			- This word is also used in [Exodus 18:4](https://www.biblegateway.com/passage/?search=exodus%2018%3A4&version=NASB)[^1] where it says the help was my salvation.
+			- This word is also used in [[Exodus 18|Exodus18.4]] where it says the help was my salvation.
 - Some other Hebrew words that might be of interest:
 	- Creation of Eve
 		- Word for rib is commonly used for the side of a building or tent.